With Treatment

 Services provided:

-Richmond Behavioral Health Authority is a residential substance abuse rehabilitation center in Richmond, VA that is located in the 23219 zip code.
-Richmond Behavioral Health Authority provides Early intervention for HIV, Recovery coaches and Transportation assistance.
-It provides treatment to women and men.
+Richmond Behavioral Health Authority is a residential substance abuse rehabilitation facility in Richmond, Virginia that is located in the 23219 zip code.
+Richmond Behavioral Health Authority provides Early intervention for HIV, Transportation assistance and Mentoring/Peer support.
+It provides treatment to men and women.

 Address: 107 South 5th Street, Richmond, VA 23219 in Richmond City County